jochenwierum/rpg-soundscape/distribution/src/main/markdown/HOWTO.md

 The included file name should start with an underscore (`_`).
 Such files are excluded and not automatically imported in the library.

-It is recommended to define only samples ("`Load sample`") and includable tracks inside those files.
+It is recommended to define only samples ("`Load sample`"), includable soundscapes and includable tracks inside those files.
+I.e., adding soundscapes, effects or music would lead to multiple imports if the file is included several times.

 ### Reusing Tracks

 Sometimes there are whole tracks that are worth to be reused.
-Such tracks can be defined outside of a soundscape.
+Such tracks can be defined inside or outside of a soundscape.
-Instead of defining the content of a track in a soundscape, an importable track can be referenced:
+An importable track can be referenced inside a normal track - possibly mixed with other statements:

 ~~~
 Load sample bird1 from "file:///birds.wav";
 // could also be included from a common file:
-includable track track_birds {
+includable track _track_birds {
   play bird1;
 }

 Soundscape "forest" {
-  looping track birds includes track_birds;
+  looping track birds {
+    // possible more statements here
+    include _track_birds;
+    // possible more statements here
+  }

   looping track other_track {
     // …